Anderson–Tendulkar Trophy

 The Anderson–Tendulkar Trophy is awarded to the winner of each Test cricket series between England and India.
-The trophy was introduced in 2025 and is named in honour of England's former fast medium swing bowler James Anderson and India's former legendary middle-order batsman Sachin Tendulkar to replace the Pataudi Trophy and Anthony de Mello Trophy.
-The first 5-match series ended in a closely fought 2-2 draw.
+The trophy was introduced in 2025 and is named in honour of England's James Anderson and India's Sachin Tendulkar to replace the previous Pataudi Trophy and Anthony de Mello Trophy.
+The first 5-match series ended in a closely fought 2–2 draw.

 History

 The series forms part of the ICC Future Tours Programme, so the gap between tours varies depending on scheduling.
 To claim the Anderson–Tendulkar Trophy, a team must win the series; if the series is drawn, the side holding the trophy from the previous series retains it.

 The Anderson–Tendulkar Trophy replaced both the Pataudi Trophy and the Anthony de Mello Trophy, which were awarded for series winners hosted in England and India respectively.
 To continue to honour the legacy of the Nawab of Pataudi and Mansoor Ali Khan Pataudi, two past Indian captains, the winning captain of the trophy is presented the Pataudi medal of excellence, an idea suggested by Sachin Tendulkar to BCCI and the ECB.

-Shortly after the reveal, the former Indian batter Sunil Gavaskar criticised the naming of the trophy, stating he believed that Tendulkar's name should have come first and encouraged Indian fans to deliberately misname it when mentioning it.
+Shortly after the reveal, the former Indian batsman Sunil Gavaskar criticised the naming of the trophy, stating he believed that Tendulkar's name should have come first and encouraged Indian fans to deliberately misname it when mentioning it.
 This was despite the England and Wales Cricket Board (ECB) stating that the trophy was named solely on alphabetical order.